Eng-Ahmed-Elsayed/Ecommerce-Client-Side/README.md

 * This project is a full-stack e-commerce web application built using Angular for the frontend and .NET API for the backend.
 * This is the client side you can find the [Server Side here](https://github.com/Eng-Ahmed-Elsayed/Ecommerce-Server-Side)

+## Description

+During a conversation with a friend working in a mall, I identified a significant challenge affecting customer engagement.
+Many customers were missing out on the latest discounts, offers, and new collections, expressing frustration over the difficulty of finding products on the mall's Facebook page.

+In response to this challenge, I envisioned a transformative solution: a dynamic and user-friendly E-commerce web application.
+Armed with my expertise in Angular and .NET, I proposed a platform that not only addresses the current issues but also elevates the overall shopping experience.
+The application aims to provide real-time updates on discounts, offers, and new collections, ensuring customers stay informed and engaged.

+My vision extends beyond basic updates – users will have the ability to effortlessly search and filter products, streamlining their shopping journey.
+As an E-commerce Full Stack developer, my role is to orchestrate the entire development process, from crafting an intuitive frontend using Angular to implementing a robust backend with .NET.
+This solution not only addresses the immediate concerns but also sets the stage for a modern, responsive, and customer-centric digital shopping experience, ultimately enhancing customer satisfaction and loyalty.

 ## Features

 * **User Authentication:** Secure user login, registration, reset password, email cofirmation and two step verification.